Events and Newsletters

 - Cleaning high-touch surfaces.

-We will focus on these four areas and will be following these basic guidelines:
+We will focus on these three areas in the following ways:

 We ask that you self-assess your child before coming to school.
 If your child shows symptoms of being sick (fever, vomiting, diarrhea, etc.), please keep your child home.